 End-of-Term Transmissions are used to report the enrollment of late registering students and students who have withdrawn or changed status.
 This transmission should be scheduled no later than two weeks after classes end and no more than 45 days after your previous transmission to the Clearinghouse.
 If possible, report graduates with an enrollment status of "G" in this file and a status start date equal to the term end date or last date of attendance.
 Otherwise, "G" records should be submitted via the Graduates Only Transmission or the DegreeVerify service.

-If you are an active DegreeVerify participant, you should transmit a degree file to the Clearinghouse at least once after each conferral period, as soon as most of your degrees have been officially posted (usually within four to six weeks after your degree conferral date).
-You can send in additional files at any time in order to capture late conferrals or changes to previously reported degree records.
+If you are an active DegreeVerify participant, you should transmit a degree/certificate file to the Clearinghouse at least once after each conferral period, as soon as most of your degrees/certificates have been officially posted (usually within four to six weeks after your degree/certificate conferral date).
+According to 150 percent federal reporting requirements, you MUST include CIP codes at the program level for each graduating student in order to close out the records.
+You can send additional files at any time, in order to capture late conferrals or changes to previously reported degree/certificate records.

-Colleges that participate in DegreeVerify do not need to transmit a Graduates Only enrollment file after each term.
-The Clearinghouse will use the data in your degree files to report "G" (graduated) enrollment statuses to the Department of Education, lenders and guarantors, etc. If you want to take advantage of this feature, please contact the Clearinghouse at 703-742-4200 and ask for a School Operations Analyst.
+Colleges that participate in DegreeVerify do not need to transmit a Graduates Only enrollment file after each term, as long as the appropriate CIP code information is included in the DegreeVerify transmission.
+The Clearinghouse will use the data in your degree/certificate files to report "G" (graduated) enrollment statuses to the Department of Education, lenders and guarantors, etc. If you want to take advantage of this feature, please contact the Clearinghouse at 703-742-4200 or email email@example.com and ask for a School Operations Analyst.